Gold(I) chloride

 Gold(I) chloride is a compound of gold and chlorine with the chemical formula AuCl.

 Preparation

 Gold(I) chloride is prepared by thermal decomposition of gold(III) chloride.

 Reactions

 Although there is a region of stability at higher temperatures at the appropriate chlorine vapor pressures, the compound is metastable at ambient conditions.
-When heated with water, the compound disporpotionates to metallic gold and gold(III) chloride in an autoredox reaction:
+When heated with water, the compound dispropotionates to metallic gold and gold(III) chloride in an autoredox reaction: